 If you love a quick, easy yet impressive dessert, then these Blueberry Tarts are for you!

-The recipe uses puff pastry which is super simple to work with but you need to know a few things about it.
-Puff pastry is basically flour and butter so if it gets warm, you won’t be able to work with it.
-You buy it frozen at the grocery store but you can thaw it in about 40 minutes on your counter or overnight in your fridge (recommended).
+The recipe uses puff pastry which is super simple to work with, but there are a few things to know about it.
+Puff pastry is basically flour and butter, so if it gets warm, you won’t be able to work with it.
+You buy it frozen at the grocery store, but you can thaw it in about 40 minutes on your counter or overnight in your fridge (recommended).
 The main thing is to keep it cold while you’re working on it.

 Another tip when using puff pastry, always, always have a well-floured surface to work on!
 It’s delicate and needs a light, quick touch!

 - 1 tablespoon sugar